Monarchy of Barbados: Parliament

 The sovereign, along with the Senate and the House of Assembly, was one of the three components of the Barbadian parliament.
 The authority of the Crown therein was embodied in the mace, which bore a crown at its apex; unlike other realms, however, the Barbados parliament only had a mace for the lower house.

 The monarch did not, however, participate in the legislative process; the viceroy did, though only in the granting of Royal Assent.
 Further, the constitution outlined that the governor-general alone was responsible for appointing senators.
-The viceroy made twelve senatorial appointments on the advice of the prime minister, two on the advice of leader of the opposition and seven at his own discretion.
-The viceroy additionally summoned, prorogued, and dissolved parliament; after the latter, the writs for a general election were usually dropped by the governor-general at Government House.
+The Governor-General made twelve senatorial appointments on the advice of the prime minister, two on the advice of leader of the opposition and seven at his own discretion.
+The Governor-General additionally summoned, prorogued, and dissolved parliament; after the latter, the writs for a general election were usually dropped by the governor-general at Government House.

 The new parliamentary session was marked by the Opening of Parliament, during which the monarch or the governor-general read the Speech from the Throne.
 As the monarch and the viceroy couldn't enter the House of Assembly, the Throne Speech took place in the Senate chamber; Members of Parliament were summoned to these ceremonies from the Commons by the Crown's messenger, after he knocked on the doors of the lower house that were slammed closed on him, to symbolise the barring of the monarch from the assembly.

-All laws in Barbados were enacted only with the viceroy's granting of Royal Assent in the monarch's name.
+All laws in Barbados were enacted only with the Governor-General's granting of Royal Assent in the monarch's name.
 Thus, bills began with the phrase: "Be it enacted by the Queen's Most Excellent Majesty, by and with the advice and consent of the Senate and House of Assembly of Barbados and by the authority of the same as follows".
 The Royal Assent, and proclamation, were required for all acts of parliament, usually granted or withheld by the Governor-General, with the Public Seal of Barbados.